-[127] The Ministry looked at population estimates in the GMZs.
+[120] The Ministry looked at population estimates in the GMZs.
 These estimates were based on "stratified random block surveys", supplemented with "composition surveys" and "historic harvest data".
 The survey results were extrapolated to estimate moose numbers in each GMZ.
 The 2012 population estimate for GMZ 5C was 8,966 (2628 bulls/4547 cows/1791 calves).
 This is within a total area of 32,093 km2.
 This survey shows a decline from 13,193 in 2008 (the last population estimate), to 8,966 in 2012.

-[128] The PowerPoint document also shows that, for six years (2004-2009), moose harvest in GMZ 5C has been the highest of all the zones by both residents and non-resident hunters (no numbers were provided for 2011).
+[121] The PowerPoint document also shows that, for six years (2004-2009), moose harvest in GMZ 5C has been the highest of all the zones by both residents and non-resident hunters (no numbers were provided for 2011).

-[129] The Ministry compared the 2012 moose survey results with last survey done in 2002, 10 years earlier.
-For MU 5-12B (North Chilcotin), which is within the Appellant's territory, the survey results show that the 2012 population estimate decreased by 60% from 2002, and that the estimated density of 0.23 moose/km2 "is well below the regional target of 0.4 moose/km2."

-[130] However, as noted by the Appellant, this document also states that the bull/cow ratio increased from 2002 and "is well above the provincial minimum target of 30 bulls/100 cows", and the calf/cow ratio is also above the regional target.
+[122] The Ministry compared the 2012 moose survey results with the last survey which was done in 2002, 10 years earlier.
+For MU 5-12B (North Chilcotin), the survey results show that the 2012 population estimate decreased by 60% from 2002, and that the estimated density of 0.23 moose/km2 "is well below the regional target of 0.4 moose/km2."
+However, the Ministry also states that the bull/cow ratio increased from 2002 and "is well above the provincial minimum target of 30 bulls/100 cows", and the calf/cow ratio is also above the regional target.

-[131] The Ministry's conclusions were:
+[123] The Ministry's conclusions were:

-- Survey data indicates declining moose populations across the Cariboo particularly in the Chilcotin. - Bull to Cow ratios remain high in all GMZs suggesting declines are not due to licenced harvest (Licenced harvest is restricted to bull moose). - Declines in number of cows and calves suggest the declines largely due to antierless mortality. - Potential Causes: - Anecdotal reports of increase in number of predators (reduced calf/cow ratio) - Increased access due to pine beetle salvage (increased hunter success) - o Increase in First Nations harvest of antlerless animals - What can we do?
-Modelling suggests that even if we completely eliminate licenced harvest, moose populations will continue to decline. - o Reduce access to areas that were formerly inaccessible - Work with FNs to reduce the mortality of reproductive cows - Promote liberal management of predators
+- Survey data indicates declining moose populations across the Cariboo particularly in the Chilcotin. - Bull to Cow ratios remain high in all GMZs suggesting declines are not due to licenced harvest (Licenced harvest is restricted to bull moose). - Declines in number of cows and calves suggest the declines largely due to antlerless mortality. - Potential Causes: - Anecdotal reports of increase in number of predators (reduced calf/cow ratio) - Increased access due to pine beetle salvage (increased hunter success) - o Increase in First Nations harvest of antlerless animals - What can we do?
+Modeling suggests that even if we completely eliminate licenced harvest, moose populations will continue to decline. - o Reduce access to areas that were formerly inaccessible - Work with First Nations to reduce the mortality of reproductive cows - Promote liberal management of predators